 Even though they definitely have some traditions the rest of us can only dream of, insiders insist that, on the whole, the royals have a really similar Christmas to the rest of us.

-"We all think it's a terribly formal, but really [the Royal Family] have a wonderful relaxed time at Sandringham like the rest of us," royal writer Richard Kay says (opens in new tab).
+"We all think it's a terribly formal, but really [the Royal Family] have a wonderful relaxed time at Sandringham like the rest of us," royal writer Richard Kay says.

-Kayleigh Roberts is a freelance writer and editor with more than 10 years of professional experience.
+Kayleigh Roberts is a freelance writer and editor with over 10 years of professional experience covering entertainment of all genres, from new movie and TV releases to nostalgia, and celebrity news.
 Her byline has appeared in Marie Claire, Cosmopolitan, ELLE, Harper’s Bazaar, The Atlantic, Allure, Entertainment Weekly, MTV, Bustle, Refinery29, Girls’ Life Magazine, Just Jared, and Tiger Beat, among other publications.
 She's a graduate of the Medill School of Journalism at Northwestern University.

 -